peteroupc/Numbers/docs/PeterO.Numbers.ETrapException.md

     public int Errors { get; }

-Specifies the flags that were signaled as the result of one or more operations.
+Gets the flags that were signaled as the result of one or more operations.
 This includes the flag specified in the "flag" parameter, but can include other flags.
 For instance, if "flag" is  `EContext.FlagInexact` , this parameter might be  `EContext.FlagInexact | EContext.FlagRounded` .

-Gets a value not documented yet.

-Gets a value not documented yet.

 <b>Returns:</b>

-The flags that specifies the errors in one or more operations.
+The flags that specify the errors in one or more operations.

 <a id="Result"></a>
 ### Result